“Civilization exists by geological consent, subject to change without notice. ”

 ― Will Durant

-The Pacific Northwest is home to the Cascadia Subduction Zone (CSZ); a thrust fault, like the one shown in this video by the Incorporated Research Institutions for Seismology (IRIS).
-It’s capable of producing M9+ megathrust earthquakes.
+The Pacific Northwest is home to the Cascadia Subduction Zone (CSZ); a thrust fault capable of producing some of the earth’s most powerful earthquakes and tsunamis.

 To get a better idea of how large these megathrust earthquakes are, check this 2-minute video comparing the magnitude classes.